South African Social Security Agency phishing page detected

 Red flags to watch for:

-• Suspicious URL: The pages are hosted on domains that are not bancobpm.it or any official Banco BPM domain.
-Legitimate Banco BPM online banking is accessed through the bank’s official website.
+• Suspicious URL: The pages are hosted on domains that are not banrural.com.gt or any official Banrural domain.
+Legitimate Banrural online banking is accessed through the official website.
 Always check the address bar.

-• Unsolicited login request: Banco BPM does not send emails or messages with links requiring customers to log in and provide this level of information to resolve account issues.
+• Unsolicited login request: Banrural does not send emails or messages with links requiring customers to log in to resolve account issues.
+Customers should always access online banking by typing the URL directly or using the official app.

 What to do if you encounter this: